 It is one of the eeriest experiences to witness, looking down into the crater’s rim, that is still releasing gases.

-So, is it easy to get to?
-It is indeed.
-As easy as a 30 to 40-minute walk from where you are dropped off by either bus or some car rental service such as those offered by StressFreeCarRental.com.
+Also, it is quite easy to reach there.
+It takes hardly a 30 to 40-minute walk from where you are dropped off by either bus or some car rental service such as those offered by StressFreeCarRental.com.